emilisvoropajevas/excel-vba-tools/pull-data/README.md

 # How To Use

-## Step 1 — Open the Workbook

-Open the Excel workbook containing the VBA macros and ensure:

-- Macros are enabled
-- The workbook is saved as a `.xlsm` file

----

-## Step 2 — Select the Source Folder
+## Step 1 — Select the Source Folder

 Run the following macro: